 Just outside of La Jolla, you and your RV rental can stay at the Santa Fe Park RV Resort.
 We’ve saved the best San Diego RV park for last.
 This campground is flat out gorgeous.
 The resort features an exquisite clubhouse with a recreation room that has all the games you could ask for, a mini theater with a huge TV, a heated pool and jacuzzi, and a fully-equipped fitness center.
 And that’s just the clubhouse.

-Take your RV rental in San Diego to these attractions and you’ll be sure to have a good time.
+Go to these attractions when you rent a camper in San Diego and you’ll be sure to have a good time.
 San Diego is a fantastic destination along a California road trip and perfect for outdoor activities.
-That’s what makes it such a great choice for renting an RV and going camping.
+That’s what makes it such a great choice to rent a camper.
 It has plenty of great RV parks and campgrounds to choose from beyond those mentioned in this article.